-In my last post titled 4 Owner Objectives to Achieve the Success Stage of Business Growth we explored success stage.
-I talked about the 4 areas that an entrepreneur/owner needed to focus in the following 4 areas for the business to achieve the success stage:
+In my last post titled 4 Owner Objectives to Achieve the Self-Sustainability Stage of Business Growth we explored self-sustainability stage.
+I talked about the 4 areas that an entrepreneur/owner needed to focus in the following 4 areas for the business to achieve the self-sustainability stage:

 - Owner Goals

 - Operational Skills